jsforce/jsforce-website/src/documents/blog/posts/20191216-jsforce20-alpha-preview-with-schema-type-feature.html.md

 Please check the following GIF to see how the completion works.

 ![jsforce2-autocomplete-demo](./images/20191216/jsforce-2-autocomplete-demo.gif)

+## How to use Schema Type in your code

 Here is an example code to use the schema type feature in TypeScript.